Zinnia ‘Queeny Lime Orange’

 Sun: Full Sun

-Bloom Season: Summer through Frost
+Bloom Season: Summer to Frost

 Growth Rate: Fast